There are many air compressors on the market. Some have all the bells and whistles. Some do one thing and nothing more.

 The lack of a handle and a hefty base makes this guy not as appealing as others in the Viair lineup.
 It is made of aluminum so it wouldn’t add too much more weight.
 But it would drive the price up somewhat.

 You may want to add a sticker or two to finish this bad boy off.
 But make it pretty how you like.
 You will be lugging it around from the back of your truck to your friend’s busted wheels.

 If you do not demand a lot of use from your air compressor or want to find a cheap and steady option then this can be your choice.
 The air tank options are only 1-2 gallons so you can tuck this little guy away in many places.
-Quality parts make this guy middle of the road all-around workhorse.
+Quality parts make this guy a middle-of-the-road all-around workhorse.